Oklahoma Sooners baseball: Jack Baer era (1942–1967)

 Jack Baer became the fourth head coach of the Oklahoma Sooners baseball program in 1942.
 In his 10th year as coach, Baer led the program to new heights, claiming the 1951 national championship in baseball for the first time in school history.
 The Sooners nearly missed out on that title opportunity.
 An ESPN story published as a backdrop for the Sooners' 2022 Men's College World Series (MCWS) finals appearance noted that legendary OU football coach Bud Wilkinson, also the school's athletic director, "didn't care much for baseball, telling the team they couldn't go to Omaha, even after qualifying."
 OU president George Lynn Cross intervened, but only provided a bus to transport the team to Omaha, providing insufficient money for hotels.
 The team left on the 500-mile (800 km) drive to Norman immediately after the title game, and no team members received championship rings until the 50th anniversary of the championship in 2001, by which time several members had died.

 Baer went on to coach the Sooners until 1967.
 During his 26-year tenure as coach, Baer amassed 281 victories, a .529 winning percentage, and still remains OU's longest tenured baseball coach.

 Enos Semore era (1968–1989)

 Enos Semore replaced Jack Baer in 1968.
 Semore became the 5th head coach in the program's history, and led the program through some of its most successful years.
 During his 22-year tenure as coach, Semore's teams averaged 38.5 victories a year, claiming 9 conference championships and 2 conference tournament titles.
 Under his direction, the Sooners claimed 4 straight Big Eight titles while also making 5 consecutive trips to the MCWS from 1972–1976.
 His 1976 squad set a school record that still stands today with 62 victories.
-The 851 victories he compiled while head coach of the Sooners still ranks first in the programs history.
+The 851 victories he compiled while head coach of the Sooners still ranks first in the program's history.
 Semore compiled a record of 851–370–1 while at OU.
 Semore's career winning percentage of .697 ranks in the top 50 all-time in NCAA Division I history.